UK lawmakers vote on whether to probe Johnson's alleged lies

 He has apologized, but denied he knowingly broke the rules.
 Johnson’s shifting defense — initially saying there were no illegal gatherings, then claiming it “did not occur to me” that the birthday event was a party — has drawn derision and outrage from opponents, who have called for him to quit.

+“The truth is simple and it’s this – he lied to avoid getting caught, and once he got caught, he lied again," Scottish National Party lawmaker Ian Blackford said in the House of Commons.

+Usually lawmakers are forbidden from accusing one another of lying, but Blackford was not reprimanded by the Speaker.

-It has also made some Conservatives uncomfortable about defending a leader who broke rules he imposed on the country.
-Until now many have indicated they will wait and see whether public anger translates into losses for the party at local elections across the country on May 5.
+A growing number of Conservatives are uncomfortable about defending a leader who broke rules he imposed on the country.
+Until now, many have indicated they will wait and see whether public anger translates into losses for the party at local elections on May 5.

+A few have called openly for Johnson to go, and the number is growing.

+“It is utterly depressing to be asked to defend the indefensible,” said Conservative legislator William Wragg.
+"Each time part of us withers.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.